Villa Malfatti in San Giorgio Canavese

 The history of Villa Malfatti

-It was built at the beginning of the 19th century by the opera singer Teresa Belloc.
-Very much loved by Rossini, who was inspired by her to compose the opera "La gazza ladra".
-Under the large atrium stands the Latin inscription "AMPHION THEBES THERESIA VILLAM".
-With these words the singer wanted to remember that he had the villa built thanks to his voice as a great interpreter, just as Amphion with the sound of the lyre carried the bricks to erect the walls of Thebes.
+It was built in the early XNUMXth century by the opera singer Teresa Belloc.
+Much loved by Rossini, who was inspired by her to compose the opera "La gazza ladra".
+Under the large atrium the Latin inscription “AMPHION THEBES THERESIA VILLAM” stands out.
+With these words the singer wanted to remember that she had the villa built thanks to her voice as a great interpreter, just as Amphion transported the bricks to erect the walls of Thebes with the sound of the lyre.

 In the 1888 the villa was bought by the baron Stefano Malfatti of Monte Tretto and partially modified.